-To coordinate and facilitate MSPB's efforts under the IPIA, the CFO works with Office Directors to develop a coordinated strategy to perform annual reviews for all programs and activities susceptible to improper payments.
+To coordinate and facilitate MSPB's efforts under the IPERA and IPERIA, the CFO works with the Agency Head and Office Directors to develop a coordinated strategy to perform annual reviews for all programs and activities susceptible to improper payments.
 This cooperative effort includes developing actions to reduce improper payments, identifying and conducting ongoing monitoring techniques, and establishing appropriate corrective action initiatives.

-MSPB has determined that there is no significant risk of improper payments based on the review of its programs in FY 2018.
+MSPB has determined that there is no significant risk of improper payments based on the review of its programs in FY 2019 and MSPB programs and activities were NOT Susceptible to significant improper payments.